 The Quantum recording system is based on a wireless platform without radio infrastructure.
-Developed in collaboration with Innoseis, it is the lightest nodal unit in the market today.
+Quantum it is the smallest and lightest nodal unit in the market today.

 The Quantum wireless sensor network is powered by INOVA's’s iX1 software, an operating system for seismic acquisition that simplifies field operations and greatly reduces the inefficiencies of master/slave hybrid programs.iX1 consolidates source control and spread management into one comprehensive view for the Observer.
 It also enables single command and control over hybrid nodal and cable-based operations between G3i HD and Quantum or Hawk.
 Best of all, the iX1 console offers a module for nodal data downloading, transcription and management.
 One platform does it all.Learn More

 Packed within a watertight enclosure, each Quantum node has the intelligence, power, sensor and Bluetooth capabilities to handle high-density seismic acquisition.
 Don’t worry; it only weighs 650 grams (1.43 lbs).

 No need to connect an external battery or geophone string, and no magnetic swiping to power on the unit.
 Simply twist, verify the status via LED indicator, plant upright and go.
 It doesn’t get any easier than that.

 50 days of continuous recording or 100 days of 12-hour recording -our ultra-low power design makes life easier for your crew.
 When a unit needs to be charged,you simply place it in the charging rack and within 3 hours, you’re back in business.